TrackLang: Making a Simple Loop (Hello World)

 Step 5: Add Second Turn (Complete the Loop)

-Now add a second 180° turn 100 meters after the first turn ends.
+Now add a second 180° turn 100 feet after the first turn ends.
 This completes the oval:

 feature simple_loop@turn1+100 right_turn turn2 {